Comparing Nodejs vs Java: Your Backend Tech Stacks Explained

 Here’re some market usage statistics for Java:

-- For the past eight years, Java has been ranked among the top five most used programming languages, according to the StackOverflow Annual Survey report 2020.
+- For the past nine years, Java has been ranked among the top five most used programming languages, according to the StackOverflow Annual Survey report 2022.

 Use Cases of Java